Blog

 Someone with an undefined Root who discovers nervous system work will often approach it with the same urgency they bring to everything else.
 That urgency isn’t theirs.
 It’s absorbed.
 Recognizing that distinction is, for many people, the first real exhale.

 The Solar Plexus governs emotional waves.
 Defined, your system is built to cycle through emotional highs and lows.
-That’s not dysregulation.
-That’s your design.
+The wave is the design, not a deviation from it.
 Trying to flatten the wave into constant equanimity works against the body’s own intelligence.
 Undefined, you take in other people’s emotions and amplify them.
 What feels like your anxiety might be someone else’s, experienced at higher volume.

 The Spleen is the body’s quiet survival awareness.
 Defined, it sends reliable instinctive signals.
 Undefined, the signals are inconsistent, so you compensate by holding onto things, people, and situations past their expiration because the body can’t always tell what’s safe in the moment.